RaghvendraSinghA/READMEWriter/html_css_technical_paper.md

 ## 14. Pseudo-elements

-Pseudo-elements style a specific part of an element or create generated content.
+Pseudo-elements style a specific part of an element or create generated content after
+or before of an element.

 Common pseudo-elements:

 ```text